Loot From 120 Days on Medium

 I promoted the “Fieldalignment Bundle” myself.
 In contrast, other people promoted the “Arikawa vs. Disgo” story entirely.
 Thus, the dramatic nature of that story resulted in more organic marketing than any informational content I have ever created.
 I cannot argue for creators to intentionally create “dramatic” content, although it does happen.
 However, actions speak louder than words: It’s pretty clear what the people want.

 Nothing is more relatable in a first-world country than the job-interview process.
 NEETs aside, most people have participated on one side of the table in the job market.
 Those that haven’t are hungry for an edge, and what’s a better way to learn than reviewing other people’s interviews.

 Half of these views come from a post on Reddit (that the poster deleted).
-No effort required on my part to promote this.
+No effort is required on my part to promote this content.
 No need to deal with moderators either.

 Loot From 120 Days on Medium

 Let’s analyze the results from this period and compare them to the aggregate.

 What did I gain from posting 10 stories and 0 responses on Medium in the last 30 days?